 save me and I will be saved,

 The people listening to Jesus that day in the temple courts, and particularly the chief priests and Pharisees, were well aware of the Scriptures to which Jesus referred.
 They understood he was staking his claim to deity, which is why the Pharisees and chief priests sought to arrest him (Mt.
 26:4; Jn.
 7:32; Jn.
 18:36).
-Despite their unbelief, upon hearing Jesus’ words, many others chose to place their faith in him (Jn.
+Despite their unbelief, many others upon hearing Jesus' proclamation chose to place their faith in him (Jn.
 7:31, 41).
 They believed Jesus was the promised Messiah, the Living Water spoken of in Scripture!

-Prayer: “Dear Jesus, help me to reject the dark, murky water of sin that separates me from God, who is holy, and choose you, the Living Water.
-Allow your Holy Spirit to wash over me.
+Prayer: "Dear Jesus, help me to reject the dark, murky water of sin that separates me from God, who is holy; and choose you, the Living Water.
+Please let your Holy Spirit wash over me.
 Grant me life, healing, and salvation.
-Save me and I will be saved, for you alone are worthy to be praised.
-Amen.”
+You alone are worthy to be praised.
+Amen."